-Cash, Cash Equivalents, and Other Deposits: OSAG considers all demand deposit accounts and investments with original maturities of 90 days or less, excluding money market mutual funds held in OSAG's investment portfolio, to be cash equivalents.
-As circumstances dictate, amounts in each fund's primary checking account are swept into interest-bearing accounts that are insured or collateralized by U.S. government securities.
-Non-negotiable certificates of deposit with original maturities of 90 days or more are classified as investments for financial reporting purposes.
+Cash, Cash Equivalents, and Other Deposits: OSAG considers all demand deposit accounts and investments with original maturities of 90 days or less to be cash equivalents.
+As circumstances dictate, amounts in OSAG's deposit accounts are swept into interest-bearing accounts that are insured or collateralized by U.S. government securities or money market mutual funds.
+At June 30, 2021, OSAG utilized certain brokerage deposit accounts that automatically provided federal deposit insurance by sweeping balances up to \$2,500,000 to various program banks.
+Deposits in excess of this limit were automatically swept to a U.S. government securities-based money market mutual fund.
+For purposes of financial statement classification, money market mutual funds utilized as part of OSAG's brokerage deposit accounts are classified as cash and cash equivalents in the accompanying statements of net position.
+Non-negotiable certificates of deposit with original maturities of 90 days or more and money market mutual funds outside of OSAG's brokerage deposit accounts are classified as investments for financial reporting purposes.